ikaera/Module-2-Challenge-Portfolio/README.md

 ## Usage

-    * GIVEN I need to sample a potential employee's previous work
+    * GIVEN potential employer needs to sample a potential employee's previous work;
-        - WHEN I load their portfolio
+        - WHEN potential employer loads their portfolio,
-            - THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+            - THEN potential employer is presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them;
-        - WHEN I click one of the links in the navigation
+        - WHEN potential employer clicks one of the links in the navigation,
-        - THEN the UI scrolls to the corresponding section
+            - THEN the UI scrolls to the corresponding section;
-        - WHEN I click on the link to the section about their work
+        - WHEN potential employer clicks on the link to the section about their work,
-            - THEN the UI scrolls to a section with titled images of the developer's applications
+            - THEN the UI scrolls to a section with titled images of the developer's applications;
-        - WHEN I am presented with the developer's first application
+        - WHEN potential employer is presented with the developer's first application,
-            - THEN that application's image should be larger in size than the others
+            - THEN that application's image should be larger in size than the others;
-        - WHEN I click on the images of the applications
+        - WHEN potential employer clicks on the images of the applications,
-            - THEN I am taken to that deployed application
+            - THEN potential employer is taken to that deployed application;
-        - WHEN I resize the page or view the site on various screens and devices
+        - WHEN potential employer resizes the page or view the site on various screens and devices,
-            - THEN I am presented with a responsive layout that adapts to my viewport.
+            - THEN potential employer is presented with a responsive layout that adapts to my viewport.

 ## Links
 - Deployed Application URL: